openshift/enhancements/enhancements/openshift-route-admission-policy.md

 type RouteAdmissionPolicy struct {
   // namespaceOwnership describes how host name claims across namespaces should
   // be handled.
 The default is Strict.
+  //
+  // Value must be one of:
+  //
+  // - Strict: do not allow routes to claim the same host name across namespaces.
+  // - InterNamespaceAllowed: allow routes to claim different paths of the same host name across namespaces.
+  //
+  // The default is Strict.
   NamespaceOwnership NamespaceOwnershipCheck
 }